 One misconception many tax-exempt nonprofit organizations have is that they are exempt from all taxes.
-While nonprofits with 501c3 determination are exempt from federal income taxes and many states’ taxes, the organization is still responsible for local service taxes and state and federal payroll taxes.
+While nonprofits with 501(c)(3) determination are exempt from federal income taxes and many states’ taxes, the organization is still responsible for local service taxes and state and federal payroll taxes.
 Don’t let your nonprofit organization get caught with an unexpected tax bill by being prepared.
 Be sure to read all of the contractor and payroll tax filing requirements for nonprofit organizations below!

 What follows is general information about contractor and employee tax filing requirements and is not legal or tax advice.
 Consult tax professionals with any questions to ensure compliance with frequently changing tax laws.
 Contact the nonprofit professionals at BryteBridge for more information about your specific tax situation.